NITHESH2303/NITHESH2303/README.md

 Aspiring data scientist with a strong mathematical and statistical foundation, practical knowledge with data analysis, visualisation, and machine learning methods.
 I like taking part in Data Hackathons and experimenting with data for practical applications.
 Both working alone and in groups is something I look forward to.

-- Aspiring Electrical Engineer and Data Scientist
+- 🔭Aspiring Electronics Engineer and Data Scientist
-- Student at Bannariamman Institute of Technology Erode and Indian Institute of Technology Madras
+- 🌱Student at Bannariamman Institute of Technology Erode and Indian Institute of Technology Madras
-- Check out my portfolio [here](https://hello.com)
+- 🤺Check out my portfolio [here](https://hello.com)
-- I could answer your questions on ML, Python, CPP, Java.
+- 💬I could answer your questions on ML, Python, CPP, Java.
-- Feel free to mail me: [nitheshkanna23](nitheshkanna23@gmail.com)
+- 📫Feel free to mail me: [nitheshkanna23](nitheshkanna23@gmail.com)

 Connect with me: [Linkedin](https://www.linkedin.com/in/nitheshkanna/)